 Infer when a design scenario requires the application of the different algorithm design paradigms.
-(CO5)
+(CO5) Apply a particular of an elegrithm is effected based on Analyze

-Analyze how the performance of an algorithm is affected based on the chains of data structures the algorithm uses (COS)
+Analyze how the performance of an algorithm is affected based on the choice of data structures the algorithm uses.
+(CO6)